Patrick Mainka

-Patrick Mainka (born 6 November 1994) is a German professional footballer who plays as a defender for 1.
+Patrick Mainka (born 6 November 1994) is a German professional footballer who plays as a centre-back and captains for Bundesliga club 1.
 FC Heidenheim.

 Career

 Early career

 Born in Gütersloh, Mainka played youth football for Victoria Clarholz and FSC Rheda before joining Arminia Bielefeld's academy in 2009.
 Mainka made his debut and only appearance for Arminia Bielefeld on 15 December 2013, coming on as a second half substitute for Marc Lorenz in a 4–1 victory at home to Greuther Fürth.

 Werder Bremen II

 Mainka left Arminia Bielefeld in the summer of 2014, joining Werder Bremen II for an undisclosed fee.
 On 1 August 2014, Mainka made his debut for Werder Bremen II in a 3–3 draw at Eintracht Braunschweig II, before scoring the first goal of his senior career in the following match at home to Schwarz-Weiß Rehden.
 He made 23 appearances in the league that season, scoring three, before scoring the winning goal in the second leg of the promotion playoff match Borussia Mönchengladbach II to promote Werder Bremen II to the 3.
 Liga.
 He made 9 appearances during the 2015–16 season for Werder Bremen II before leaving in January 2016.